 Another key part of the Code is that there should be “no unfair restrictions on the sale or distribution of original spare parts; allowing greater consumer choice in choosing suitable spare parts for repairs and maintenance of their motor vehicles”.

-The draft Code will also be unique, in a global sense, as it has a strong transformational element to it by pushing for historically disadvantaged individuals to own more dealerships and other business in the local automotive sector.
+The draft Code will also be unique, in a global sense, as it has a strong transformational element to it by pushing for historically disadvantaged individuals to own more dealerships and other businesses in the local automotive sector.

-Original Equipment Manufacturers (OEMs) will have to promote the entry of historically disadvantaged individuals into their networks of service by, for instance, the subsidisation of capital, facilities, tools, equipment and training.
+Original Equipment Manufacturers (OEMs) will have to promote the entry of historically disadvantaged individuals into their networks of service by, for instance, the subsidisation of capital, facilities, tools, equipment, and training.